group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 (grafic distancia per pixel)

-### Image data: image objects and deep learning data
+### Image data for the analysis and deep learning use

 Finally the program visualize the set of length measurement data, and allows to export it.
 It includes also the option to export the data based in the manual error correction (see XXX).
 The program also provides the binary object data and other data that may be golden standard for deep learning models.